brainlife/amaretti/docs/index.md

 comments: true
 ---

 Amaretti is a light-weight, cross-resource, multi-user task orchestration service written in nodejs.
 Amaretti is a meta processing managment system, it provides cross-resource orchestration while relying on the existing functionality of each resource local batch scheduler.
-It communicates with multiple computing architectures (clouds and high-performance computing) and lauch computations across compute resources reducing users data management.
+It executes computations across multiple architectures (clouds and high-performance computing) and handles all data management, so to reduce most of the user burden and accelerate large-scale data processing.

 Amaretti provides RESTful API functionality to orchestrate the execution of tasks across compute resources.
 Amaretti (1) determines the best resource to use for computing a task, (2) stages the data, (3) start, (4) monitors and (5) provides data transfer mechanisms between tasks and users.
 Amaretti is not a batch job scheduler and it should not be used as a replacement for workflow service.
 Indeed, it relies on resources-specific batch processing systems (such as PBS/torque, HTCondor or Slurm) to schedule and manage processing.